 In its memorandum opinion, the district court found that in 1981, Gary had enlarged the turn-around road on the west end of Kent’s lot and had also installed a septic tank effluent line across Kent’s property.
 The court further found that when Kent observed the changes to his lot, he accused Gary of raping his land, and later specifically instructed Gary not to build any roads or to change his property in any way.
 In 1986, when Gary sought permission to build the road across the west end of Kent’s property, Kent refused and again told Gary that he wanted his lot left alone.
 Based upon these findings, the district court concluded:

-The construction of the road on the west end of Kent's lot was intentional, reckless and in knowing disregard of Kent's property rights.
-For Gary, an individual knowledgeable about tree farming and who had previously been accused by Kent of raping Kent's lot and told in no uncertain terms by Kent "to please not change my lot in any way; no roads, no tree or firewood removal, no beach cleaning, in short, no activity of any kind" to have constructed the west end road was the height of arrogance.
+The construction of the road on the west end of Kent’s lot was intentional, reckless and in knowing disregard of Kent’s property rights.
+For Gary, an individual knowledgeable about tree farming and who had previously been accused by Kent of raping Kent’s lot and told in no uncertain terms by Kent “tо please not change my lot in any way; no roads, no tree or firewood removal, no beach cleaning, in short, no activity of any kind” to have constructed the west end road was the height of arrogance.
 Such conduct was malicious, outrageous and unreasonable.
 Kent is entitled to an award of punitive damages against Gary in the sum of $15,000.00.
 Such sum is necessary to both punish Gary for his past conduct and to deter such future conduct.

-Gary notes that any claims for damages arising out his conduct in 1981, i.e., the enlargement of the turn-around road and the installation of the effluent line across Kent's lot, are barred by the statute of limitation, see I.C. § 5-218(2), and were appropriately dismissed by the court prior to trial.
-Gary maintains, however, that because the statute of limitation precluded recovery for any damages incurred in 1981, the statute likewise precluded the court from considering the parties' conduct at that time when it evaluated Kent's damages claims arising in 1987.
+Gary notes that any claims for damages arising out his conduct in 1981, i.e., the enlargement of the turn-around road and the installation of the effluent line across Kent’s lot, are barred by the statute of limitation, see I.C. § 5-218(2), and were appropriately dismissed by the court prior to trial.
+Gary maintains, however, that because the statute of limitation precluded recovery for any damages incurred in 1981, the statute likewise precluded the court from considering the parties’- conduct at that time when it evaluated Kent’s damages claims arising in 1987.

-It is clear that the court's reference to the 1981 incident goes to the fact that Gary was, from that point forward, put on notice that any further damage to Kent's lot would not be tolerated.
-Thus, regardless whether Kent could recover for the damages he sustained in 1981, the parties' conduct at that time was evidence bearing on Kent's claims for the trespass arising in 1987.
-In particular, the evidence was relevant to determining Gary's state of mind when he decided to bulldoze a road across *334 the west end of Kent's lot, an essential element of Kent's claims for punitive damages.
-See Cheney v.
-Palos Verdes Inv.
-Corp., 104 Idaho 897, 905, 665 P.2d 661, 669 (1983).
-At trial, Gary had protested that his intentions in constructing the West Road across Kent's land were innocent, if not magnanimous.
-However, evidence of Gary's previous conduct, including his actions in 1981, was relevant to refute this assertion and tended to show instead that his actions were malicious, outrageous, and done with knowing disregard of Kent's property rights.
-Hence, Gary's conduct in 1981 bore upon Kent's claims for punitive damages, and was properly considered by the trial court.
+It is clear that the court’s reference to the 1981 incident goes to the fact that Gary was, from that point forward, put on notice that any further damage to Kent’s lot would not be tolerated.
+Thus, regardless whether Kent could recover for the damages he sustained in 1981, the parties’ conduct at that time was evidence bearing on Kent’s claims for the trespass arising in 1987.
+In particular, the evidence was relevant to determining Gary’s state of mind when he decided to bulldoze a road across

 b.
 Substantial evidence supports the award.